Job Search Resources

 You will be representing us on the job, and our team of staffing professionals are here to help!
 In your first screening call with us, our recruiters will carefully review your resume with you over the phone to ensure that we understand your skills, work experience, and career goals.

-Below you will find some helpful information about how to prepare for an interview.
+Below you will find some helpful information for your resume and interview.
 Before you interview with one of our client companies, our recruiters may also provide additional tips on how to best to present yourself to a prospective employer.

 Our blog, RS Works, also includes helpful posts on a variety of job search questions.
 Additional helpful links are included below.

 If you don’t have a resume, we can help you change that!
 Recruiting Solutions has created a downloadable resume template that is an easy starting point for making your own resume.
 You can customize and save this template with your personal information.
 FREE, Downloadable Resume Template: RS-Resume-Template-1